-As of March 31, 2023 and December 31, 2022, we had cash equivalents and short-term investments measured at fair value on a recurring basis.
+As of March 31, 2024 and December 31, 2023, we had cash equivalents and short-term investments measured at fair value on a recurring basis.

-Available-for-sale securities consist of U.S. Treasury securities, which are measured at fair value using Level 1 inputs, and corporate debt securities, commercial paper, U.S. Agency bonds and non-U.S. government and supranational debt securities which are measured at fair value using Level 2 inputs.
+Available-for-sale securities consist of money market funds and U.S. Treasury securities, which are measured at fair value using Level 1 inputs, and corporate debt securities, non-U.S. government debt securities, and U.S. Agency bonds which are measured at fair value using Level 2 inputs.
 We determine the fair value of Level 2 related securities with the aid of valuations provided by third parties using proprietary valuation models and analytical tools.
 These valuation models and analytical tools use market pricing or prices for similar instruments that are both objective and publicly available, including matrix pricing or reported trades, benchmark yields, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids and/or offers.
 We validate the fair values of Level 2 financial instruments by comparing these fair values to a third-party pricing source.